Data Integration

 Business vs IT

 Any data integration initiative should be driven by business, not IT.
-The project needs a thorough analysis of the requirements so it can be designed to achieve the goals the business needs.
-This includes having a business champion who understands the data assets of the company and can lead discussions about the long-term aims of the data integration project.
+The project needs a thorough analysis of the requirements so it can be designed in a way that will achieve business goals.
+This includes having a business champion who understands the company's data assets and can lead discussions about the long-term aims of the data integration project.

 Blog: The 6 Biggest Data Integration Challenges (and How to Solve Them)